 - ♦ Tuition and fees

 - ♦ Books and supplies

 - ♦ Room and Board HEA

 - ♦ Transportation HEA

-- Miscellaneous HEA
+- ♦ Miscellaneous HEA

 Tuition and Fees are determined by the Board of Directors annually based on last years' administrative and operating costs, and inflation adjustments.
-The following calculations based on the average costs resulted from the cost of living survey, student questionnaires, and surveys are used every year by June 30 to determine the annual Cost Of Attendance budget based on the months in school for Room and Board, Transportation and Miscellaneous components for the upcoming academic year.
+The following calculations based on the average costs resulted from the cost of living survey, student questionnaires, and surveys are used every year by June 30 to determine the annual Cost Of Attendance budget (9 month period) for Room and Board, Transportation and Miscellaneous components for the upcoming academic year.